This photo feature of the Chihuahua standard, from head, ears, eyes, to feet, coat, character, and movement makes judging the breed a breeze.

 the Chihuahua's topline, stating it “should remain firm” and “level as the dog

 moves.”
-The black and tan dog at right has an incorrect topline but is reaching
+The black and tan dog has an incorrect topline but is reaching

 forward without hackney action.
 The black bitch going away shows plenty of